Nobody’s buying? The Surprising Reasons for Poor Inventory Turnover

 Laurena Reisman, founder of Mishy Moo Pets, periodically takes a close look into items that aren’t selling well on her online pet store.
 When that happens, she says in an article for iQuoteExpress, she pings previous buyers to get their opinion on the slow-sellers; compares her pricing to competitors; and, most importantly, makes sure that her search engine optimization (or SEO) is still relevant.
 Prospective customers may be desperately searching for a particular dog collar Reisman carries.
 But the search engines might not realize she has it in stock.

-The reasons inventory isn’t turning over can be complex, critical and illuminating in their metrics – determining how many times a company has sold and replaced its inventory over a particular period, such as a year.
+The reasons inventory isn’t turning over can be complex, critical and illuminating in their metrics.
+Determining how many times a company has sold and replaced its inventory over a particular period, such as a year can be daunting.

 Doing the math

 The specific calculation is the cost of goods sold divided by the average inventory.
 The web site Accounting Explained shows how to calculate inventory turnover ratio using the theoretical example of ABC Company.
 In this example, ABC has opening inventories of $25,000; closing inventories of $30,000; and a cost of goods manufacturing of $245,000.

 Cost of goods sold = $25,000 + $245,000 – $30,000 = $240,000 Average inventories = ($25,000 + $30,000) ÷ 2 = $27,500 Inventory turnover ratio = $240,000 ÷ $27,500 = 8.73

 You might wonder whether an inventory turnover ratio of 8.73 is a cause for concern or celebration.
 That depends on the industry.
 For example, supermarkets, which sell perishable goods, will inherently have a higher turnover ratio than a company with a pricier, slow-moving product, like an automobile dealership.